chinmaynema/chinmaynema.github.io/_posts/2016-09-25-Shivanasamudra.md

 tags: [waterfall, river, hills, roadtrip, one day, Bangalore]
 featured_image_thumbnail: Shivanasamudra Falls
 featured_image: assets/images/posts/shivanasamudra/DSC_0026Y_1.jpg
-featured: true
+featured: false
 hidden: false
 ---

-Shivanasamudra was the very first weekend getaway I did on moving to Bangalore.
+Shivanasamudra was the very first weekend getaway I did on moving to Bangalore, on the recommendation of several people.
 It is that popular!
-Shivanasamudra literally means "Shiva’s Sea" and the force of the water here justifies the name.
-It is an island town, created by the splitting of the Kaveri river
+Shivanasamudra literally means "Shiva’s Sea" and the force of water here totally justifies the name.
+It is an island town, created by the splitting of the river Kaveri, where it falls off huge cliffs at majorly two separate spots, giving rise to the two waterfall zones - Gaganchukki and Barachukki.
+The best time to visit is during the monsoon, since the waterfalls run full then.
-Gaganchukki and Barachukki
- of Shivanasamudra in the Mandya district of Karnatak, vreated by the splitting of the Kaveri river

-The area near the waterfalls is famous for being the location of Asia’s first hydro-electric power station that was set up in the year 1902 and is still functional.

 ## Duration and Time of Visit
 1 day<br>